cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 many had lost it, per the email responses.
 Even under this scenario, though, technological understanding is necessary in order to negotiate the best deal for a library's stakeholders and to acquire the best and most seamless product needed by library users.

-Even though IT continues to be outsourced, this doesn't mean that we can become lax in our understanding of how the technology works;
+Even though IT continues to be outsourced, this doesn't mean that we become lax in our understanding of how the technology works;
 just as we can't become lax in how librarianship works even though librarians answer fewer reference questions